JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 2. Extract the contents of `BepInEx_x64_5.4.21.0.zip` into The Legend of Bum-bo root folder.
 You can find the root folder by clicking `Manage > Browse local files` in the options menu on the game's page in your Steam library.
 3. Run the game once.
 This generates BepInEx configuration files.
 4. Download `The.Legend.of.Bum-bo_Windfall.zip` from the [Releases](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/releases) page.
 The latest version of the mod is [v1.2.1.0](https://github.com/JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/releases/tag/v1.2.1.0).
-5. Extract the contents of `The.Legend.of.Bum-bo_Windfall.zip` into the `BepInEx/Plugins` directory in the game folder.
+5. Extract the contents of `The.Legend.of.Bum-bo_Windfall.zip` directly* into the `BepInEx/Plugins` directory in the game folder.
 Replace files if prompted.

+*For the mod to function properly, the `BepInEx/Plugins` directory must contain `The Legend of Bum-bo_Windfall` folder. `The Legend of Bum-bo_Windfall` folder must contain two files: `The Legend of Bum-bo_Windfall.dll` and `windfall`.

 If you are having trouble installing BepInEx, consult the BepInEx [installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html).